eagereyes/eagereyes.org/blog/2016/index.md

 ### <a href="/blog/2016/blogstravaganza">The Ten Years of EagerEyes Blogstravaganza</a>
 October 1 marks the ten-year anniversary of this website.
 Well, it’s really older than that, but the first posting in its modern history is dated October 1, 2006.
 To celebrate, this week will see a posting every day, so hold on to your hats! _<a href="/blog/2016/blogstravaganza">Read more…</a>_

+### <a href="/blog/2016/pie-charts-unloved-unstudied-and-misunderstood">Talk: Pie Charts – Unloved, Unstudied, and Misunderstood</a>
+I gave a talk at Information+ earlier this year that has now been posted.
+It's about pie charts!
+And it was a fun talk, too. _<a href="/blog/2016/pie-charts-unloved-unstudied-and-misunderstood">Read more…</a>_

 ### <a href="/blog/2016/tapestry-2017-st-augustine-fl-on-march-1st">Tapestry 2017: St. Augustine, FL on March 1st</a>
 We just announced next year's Tapestry Conference – the fifth episode (chapter? act?)!
 It will take place on March 1st, 2017, in St. Augustine, FL.
 We have three exciting keynotes, and we're looking for your talk proposals, posters, and demos! _<a href="/blog/2016/tapestry-2017-st-augustine-fl-on-march-1st">Read more…</a>_

 ### <a href="/blog/2016/ben-shneidermans-chart-pies">Ben Shneiderman's Chart Pies</a>
 So turns out Ben Shneiderman is into pies!
 Actual pies that is, but in the form of charts.
 Rather than, you know, the other way around.
 Feast your eyes on delicious-looking chart pies! _<a href="/blog/2016/ben-shneidermans-chart-pies">Read more…</a>_

+### <a href="/blog/2016/xkcds-earth-temperature-timeline">Link: xkcd's Earth Temperature Timeline</a>
+Randall Munroe has done it again.
+His latest xkcd comic is an enormous timeline of the Earth's temperature, showing the enormously long time we have temperature estimates for, and how little it has changed until very, very recently. _<a href="/blog/2016/xkcds-earth-temperature-timeline">Read more…</a>_

 ### <a href="/blog/2016/review-lupi-posavec-dear-data">Review: Lupi, Posavec, Dear Data</a>
 Giorgia Lupi and Stefanie Posavec have turned their Dear Data project into a book.
 It's a great example of the kind of creative work you can do around visualization without computers, entirely by hand.
 What started with a simple idea turned into an amazing project. _<a href="/blog/2016/review-lupi-posavec-dear-data">Read more…</a>_

+### <a href="/blog/2016/jerome-cukiers-series-on-visualization-with-react">Link: Jérôme Cukier's Series on Visualization with React</a>
+While D3 is the standard way of doing visualization on the web right now, there's a lot of interesting stuff happening in the world of JavaScript framework React.
+And it turns out, you can do some really interesting visualization stuff with React, once you understand the basics.
+In a series of very thorough postings, Jérôme Cukier takes you through the fundamentals of React and how to use it by itself or together with D3. _<a href="/blog/2016/jerome-cukiers-series-on-visualization-with-react">Read more…</a>_

 ### <a href="/blog/2016/nassi-shneiderman-diagrams">Nassi-Shneiderman Diagrams</a>
 Programming languages use words and symbols to represent structures like blocks and conditions.
 A visual representation of these structures seems useful to keep track of all the different cases, see the scope of variables, etc. Nassi-Shneiderman diagrams offer just such a representation. _<a href="/blog/2016/nassi-shneiderman-diagrams">Read more…</a>_